CakeML/hardware/README.md

 Verilog development and verification project for HOL4

+# Important directories

+The formal Verilog semantics is located in the directory `verilog`.

+The verified Verilog synthesis tool Lutsig is located in the `compiler` directory.
+The (latest) proof-producing code generator is located in `newTranslator`.

+Some examples on how to use Lutsig and the code generator in practice are available in the `example` directory.
+There is also a test-suite for Lutsig available, based on unverified parsing of Verilog text files, in the `verilog_parser` directory.

+Silver-related theories are spread out into multiple directories, but the most important ones are `ag32` and `cakeml_connection`.

 # Installation and setup

 The development requires [HOL4](https://hol-theorem-prover.org).

+For Silver (ag32), additional setup is required, as described below.

-## Ag32-specific setup
+## Silver setup

-To build Ag32-related theories, such as the processor itself and `cakeml_connection`, you need to point `$CAKEMLDIR` to your CakeML compiler directory.
+To build Silver-related theories, such as the processor itself and `cakeml_connection`, you need to point `$CAKEMLDIR` to your CakeML compiler directory.

-Because the Verilog semantics has been updated since Ag32 was developed, the Ag32 stuff will not build using the latest commit.
-If you want to build Ag32, use e.g. dc281059bd3a19e478fb211aadda1c2ac7891fa9.
+Because the Verilog semantics has been updated since Silver was developed, the Silver theories will not build using the latest commit.
+If you want to build Silver, use e.g. dc281059bd3a19e478fb211aadda1c2ac7891fa9.
+(This is just a temporary workaround.)

 ### ISA generation

-Translating the Silver ISA from L3 to HOL is not necessary as the already-translated ISA stored in the CakeML compiler project is used.
+Translating the Silver ISA from L3 to HOL is not necessary as the already-translated ISA stored in the CakeML compiler project is used in all Silver theories.

 However, after updating the L3 ISA the following steps are required to update the HOL ISA.